Next I-Corps at NIH Informational Webinar: Wednesday, September 28, 2016

 Based on the highly successful NSF I-Corps™ program, the I-Corps at NIH curriculum is designed to provide scientists from NIH SBIR funded companies with real-world, hands-on entrepreneurship training, facilitated by domain experts from the biotech sector.

-This new program seeks to accelerate the development and commercialization of new products and services arising from projects supported by currently funded NIH Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards.
-In particular, the I-Corps™ program is designed to support training that will help project teams at NIH-funded small businesses overcome key obstacles along the path of innovation and commercialization.
+This program seeks to accelerate the development and commercialization of new products and services arising from projects supported by currently funded NIH/CDC Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards.
+In particular, the I-Corps™ program is designed to support training that will help project teams at NIH- and CDC-funded small businesses overcome key obstacles along the path of innovation and commercialization.

 Grant Supplement Awards

 The selected I-Corps™ at NIH project teams will receive funding through grant supplement awards to support entrepreneurial training, mentorship, and collaboration opportunities that will assist them in translating their research ideas into viable products.

 Read our one-page Explanation on I-Corps at NIH program

 To participate in the I-Corps™ at NIH program, eligible SBIR/STTR grantees are required to assemble three-member teams that will work collaboratively to complete the activities and assignments required by the I-Corps™ training curriculum.
 These team members include: